-Bob Jones University was awarded the title of best online master’s degree in biblical studies for value.
+Bob Jones University was awarded the title of best online master's degree in biblical studies for value.
 This private non-denominational Christian institution was established in Greenville, S.C., in 1927.
 Today, the school serves approximately 3,600 students.
 Strong academic programs, small class sizes, respected faculty members, and reasonable tuition rates make BJU a great value for prospective online students.
-According to Payscale.com’s 2012 Return on Investment Rankings, graduates of Bob Jones University can expect a 5.3% ROI.
+According to Payscale.com, graduates of Bob Jones University can expect a 5.3% ROI.
 This number increased to an average of 5.9% once financial aid was considered.
 With this in mind, BJU was awarded to top position in this category.

 Bob Jones University was also selected as the best online master's degree in biblical studies for flexibility.
 Students enrolled in this Master of Arts program allows adult students to further their studies without leaving their ministry.
 The program is delivered asynchronously through a cutting-edge virtual learning platform.
 Students are free to log in and complete assignments, access course materials, participate in discussion boards, and take quizzes and tests at times that are convenient for them.
 Typically, the program can be completed in two years of full-time study.
 Considering these aspects, BJU was chosen as the best program for flexibility.

-Northwestern College was chosen as the best online master’s degree in biblical studies for financial support.
+University of Northwestern – St. Paul was chosen as the best online master's degree in biblical studies for financial support.
 Reasonable tuition rates and a track record of generous financial aid packages help Northwestern secure the top spot in this category.
-The National Center for Education Statistics reports that 100% of incoming students received some financial assistance in 2010.
+The National Center for Education Statistics reports that 100% of incoming students received some financial assistance.
 In addition, all of these aid packages included some grant or scholarship funds.
 Approximately 75% percent of students also received funding through federal loan programs.
-The default rate in 2009 was a low 3.1%, an indication of manageable loan repayment for the majority of graduates from Northwestern College.
+The default rate in 2009 was a low 3.1%, an indication of manageable loan repayment for the majority of graduates from University of Northwestern – St. Paul.

 The best online master's degree in biblical studies for student engagement is found at Bob Jones University.
 The school is dedicated to providing a rich learning experience for all of their students, both on campus and online.
 Faculty members are attentive and experienced in working with the needs of distance learners.
 Small class sizes also ensure students received the personalized instruction, guidance, and research assistance they need to succeed in an online master's degree program.
 Electronic library resources, academic advising, and an interactive learning environment that allows students to easily communicate with their peers all contribute to BJU's strong reputation for student engagement.
 In addition, online students who are able to commute to campus can participate in clubs, student organizations, leadership development activities, and athletics events.